Why Do Courier Drivers Need Specialist Insurance?

 Standard social, domestic and pleasure policies do not cover this activity.
 Courier insurance recognises the higher mileage, urban stop-start driving, and time pressures that define delivery work.

-What Hire and Reward Means
+What Does Hire and Reward Mean for Courier Insurance?

 If you transport goods for payment, even occasionally, your vehicle policy must permit hire and reward.
 Without it, a claim whilst working could be declined.

 Hire and reward specifically covers the carriage of third-party property for remuneration - distinct from business use for your own tools or samples.
+If you operate a van for deliveries, our van insurance guide covers the broader vehicle requirements.

 Motor Insurance